jeffplays2005/jeffplays2005/README.md

   - Principles of programming, the skills learned can be seen [here](https://github.com/jeffplays2005/courses/tree/main/Computer%20Science%20101)
   - Introduction to Software Fundamentals, the skills learned can be seen [here](https://github.com/jeffplays2005/courses/tree/main/Computer%20Science%20130)
 - [pykeyv_sqlite3](https://github.com/jeffplays2005/pykeyv_sqlite3), a database plugin that works with key and value storage
+- podcast library webapp, a group project involving a podcast website that's coded with Python Flask, SQLite3, Jinja2, and HTML/CSS
 </details>

 ## Projects